Honey-Bee-Roundup-Capstone/Final/README.md

 - Starting Colony Count
 - Net Gain/Loss through the year.
 - Bee Keeper to Hive Ratio
-We selected Our Lasso-Lars Model, with a 35% better prediction rate than baseline mean.

 ### Need to haves (Deliverables):